combat writing badge

 KING OF THE HILL :

 preeminent, paramount, predominant, foremost, superior, unsurpassed, matchless, peerless, incomparable, second to none; one who has conquered all contenders to achieve dominance.
 This activity, also called "king of the mountain", having devolved into a rough-and-tumble game for children, teaches the value of a superior position, and the singularity of attainment.
 KING OF THE HILL utilizes defensive high ground in the same manner as the 'Base Capture' game, which is a variant of CAPTURE THE FLAG.
-See BATTLE ROYAL, UPHILL BATTLE, FIGHTING MAD, CLOSE QUARTERS BATTLE; compare DUCK ON DRAKE, DUCKS AND DRAKES, TUG OF WAR, PRISONER'S BASE, WAR GAMES.
+See BATTLE ROYAL, UPHILL BATTLE, FIGHTING MAD, CLOSE QUARTERS BATTLE; compare DUCK ON DRAKE, DUCKS AND DRAKES, HIDE-AND-SEEK, TUG OF WAR, RED ROVER, PRISONER'S BASE, WAR GAMES.

 KIOWA :